Galvarino Apablaza: Background

 Son of Galvarino Apablaza Orrego and Luisa Guerra Urrutia.
-He was the leader of the Marxist-Leninist group FPMR, founded in 1983 as the armed wing of the Communist Party of Chile (PCCh).
-Its mission was to carry out guerrilla attacks against the Chilean military dictatorship of Augusto Pinochet.
-It is named after Manuel Rodriguez, considered a hero in the war of the independence of Chile against Spain.
+He was the leader of the Marxist-Leninist group FPMR, founded in 1983, as the armed wing of the Communist Party of Chile (PCCh).
+Its mission was to carry out guerrilla attacks against the Chilean military dictatorship of Augusto Pinochet and is named after Manuel Rodriguez, who is considered a hero in the war of the independence of Chile against Spain.